-ANALYSIS OF DIRECT AND INDIRECT IMPACTS Under the no action alternative, the 1962 Conceptual Master Plan would continue to guide the management of the Memorial.
-The National Park Service would continue to look for opportunities to complete unfinished portions of the design, contingent on project approval and funding.
-All actions impacting the Memorial's historic landscape would be undertaken in consultation with the Missouri SHPO.
-Ultimately, the preservation of the NHL and the fundamental resources and values of the Memorial would be of paramount importance.
+Analysis of Direct and Indirect Impacts

+Under the no action alternative, the 1962

+Master Plan Handbook would continue to

+guide the management of the Memorial.
+The

+National Park Service would continue to look

+for opportunities to complete unfinished

+portions of the design, contingent on project

+approval and funding.
+All actions impacting

+the Memorial's historic landscape would

+be undertaken in consultation with the

+Missouri SHPO.
+Ultimately, the preservation

+of the NHL and the fundamental resources

+and values of the Memorial would be of

+paramount importance.

 The appearance of the Memorial grounds would remain largely unchanged, and the landscape features contributing to the historic character of the Memorial would be preserved.
 There would be no changes to the topography of the site, surrounding land uses, natural features, viewsheds, and water features.
-The spatial organization of the Memorial - including the combination of open monumental spaces and enclosed, humanscale spaces - and the critical viewsheds are of paramount importance to the integrity of the cultural landscape.
+The spatial organization of the Memorial - including the combination of open monumental spaces and enclosed, human-scale spaces - and the critical viewsheds are of paramount importance to the integrity of the cultural landscape.
 These elements would largely be unchanged.

 Over time, repairs and maintenance of site walkways, benches, and plantings would be accomplished, resulting in minor to moderate long-term local beneficial impacts.
 Overall, there would be no adverse effect to the Memorial's cultural landscape as a result of the no action alternative.

-ANALYSIS OF CUMULATIVE IMPACTS

-Under the no action alternative, there may
+Under the no action alternative, there may be minor to moderate long-term beneficial impacts to the cultural landscape of the Memorial.
+These impacts, when considered together with projects planned or ongoing within the surrounding area, would not contribute to cumulative impacts to this historic resource.

-be minor to moderate long-term beneficial

-impacts to the cultural landscape of the
+The no action alternative would have minor to moderate long-term local beneficial impacts to cultural landscapes.

-Memorial.
-These impacts, when considered

-together with projects planned or ongoing

-within the surrounding area, would not

-contribute to cumulative impacts to this

-historic resource.

-CONCLUSION AND IMPAIRMENT FINDING Overall, short-term, long-term, and cumulative impacts to cultural landscapes would be minor to moderate, beneficial and local.
 Under Section 106, there would be no adverse effect on the Memorial landscape.
 In addition, there would be no impairment of the historic landscape as a result of the no action alternative.

-ANALYSIS OF DIRECT AND INDIRECT IMPACTS Under the no action alternative, ground disturbances may occur if streetscape improvements are undertaken along the roadways that border the Memorial.
+Under the no action alternative, ground disturbances may occur if streetscape improvements are undertaken along the roadways that border the Memorial.